 Creating effective Broader Impact proposals

-Science Center Outreach, in collaboration with the Office of Vice President for Research, the Sheridan Center for Teaching and Learning, and the members of the Broader Impacts Committee, helps Brown faculty and researchers respond effectively to the Broader Impacts criterion and other outreach requirements of governmental funding agencies.
+Science Center Outreach, in collaboration with the Office of Vice President for Research, and the members of the Broader Impacts Committee, helps Brown faculty and researchers respond effectively to the Broader Impacts criterion and other outreach requirements of governmental funding agencies.

 We help faculty and researchers describe the impact of their proposed activities and help develop evaluation plans to measure these impacts.
 A compelling evaluation plan provides proposal reviewers and program officers with strong justification to highly rate, and strongly consider, the proposal for funding.